SiFliSparks/RadiationMonitor/README_EN.md

-# Portable Radiation Detector
+# Portable Bluetooth Signal Strength Detector

-The Portable Radiation Detector is an embedded device developed based on SiFli-SDK.
+The Portable Bluetooth Signal Strength Detector is an embedded device developed based on SiFli-SDK.
 It acquires signal strength for each frequency point in the 2402MHz~2480MHz band through Bluetooth scanning and displays it in real-time via bar charts on the screen.

 ## Project Overview